 The Surprising Truth of How Warts Spread

-What causes warts?
+What causes warts and how do warts spread?
 Before medicine hit its stride, many believed that frogs and toads were to blame for these growths, no doubt thanks in part to the small bumps that the amphibians are covered in.
 Now we know that one of the many strains of the human papillomavirus is the culprit behind warts, but until very recently, we didn’t know as much about how warts spread from person to person.
 HPV spreads like any other virus, so it’s an accepted fact that contact with warts could cause more warts, but places like public pools and showers have been targeted as wart hotspots.
 Are these places really the hives of HPV many believe them to be?

 The study we’re focusing on today, conducted by researchers at Leiden University Medical Center, tracked the status of children over a one-year period, and the numbers collected reveal some pretty surprising things.
 To start, the biggest cause of warts in kids wasn’t public pools or showers – it was their family at home.
 Children with afflicted family members were more than twice as likely to develop warts.
 Why?